 DOES THIS REALLY WORK?

-I have worked with individuals from around the world with complex autoimmune conditions and have seen people make some pretty amazing recoveries despite being told from multiple medical practitioners they were out of options.
-I would like to tell you the story of one patient’s journey who I remember well; I will call her Rachel.
-Rachel came in with her mother to get to the root cause of her Hashimoto’s disease.
-Rachel was diagnosed with Hashimoto’s by her local endocrinologist with TPO antibodies >2500 IU/ml (Normal range <9 IU/ml) and placed on Synthroid (a synthetic thyroid hormone).
-Rachel’s mother asked the doctor what she could do to improve her condition?
-He responded by saying there was nothing particular that could be done; she would have to stay on the thyroid hormone for the rest of her life and continue to increase the dose as her thyroid became increasingly dysfunctional.
-Rachel came in for a consult after refusing to accept the pessimistic outlooks she received from her doctor.
-After a compressive medical history was obtained and a functional laboratory workup was completed, we found out that Rachel was sensitive to gluten and dairy, had a pathogenic bacteria in her gut, multiple nutritional deficiencies (some of which were essential for thyroid function) and mercury toxicity.
-Over the course of a year, and implementing a plan that incorporated dietary changes, natural herbs to kill the bacteria, supplements to chelate the mercury, a tremendous about of hard work and dedication on her part, this 12-year-old girl made some pretty miraculous changes.
-She had improvements in sleep, energy, school performance, and her chronic constipation she had struggled with since being an infant was completely resolved.
-She weaned off of her thyroid medication completely while maintaining optimal hormone levels and her TPO antibodies decreased from greater than 2,500 IU/ml to less than 300 IU/ml (not perfect but significantly better).
-Both she and her mother worked incredibly hard over that year, and her thyroid overall health is in a much better place now because of it.
+Rachel came into GrassRoots Functional Medicine for a consultation after refusing to accept the pessimistic outlooks she received from her doctor.
+After a compressive medical history was obtained and a functional laboratory workup was completed, we found out that Rachel was sensitive to gluten and dairy, had a pathogenic bacteria in her gut, multiple nutritional deficiencies (some of which were essential for thyroid function), and mercury toxicity.
+Over the course of a year we implemented a plan that incorporated dietary changes, natural herbs to kill the bacteria, and supplements to chelate the mercury.
+Thanks to a tremendous amount of hard work and dedication on Rachel’s part, this 12-year-old girl saw some pretty miraculous results.
+She had improvements in sleep, energy, school performance, and her chronic constipation she had struggled with since being an infant was resolved.
+Rachel weaned off of her thyroid medication completely while maintaining optimal hormone levels and her TPO antibodies decreased from >2,500 IU/ml to <300 IU/ml (not perfect but significantly better).
+Both she and her mother worked incredibly hard over that year, and her overall health is in a much better place now because of it.

-About the Author: Seth Osgood is a Doctor of Nursing Practice, Board Certified Family Nurse Practitioner and Institute of Functional Medicine (IFM) Certified Practitioner.
-Seth received his post-graduate training in Functional Medicine through the IFM and from working with Dr. Amy Myers.
+About the Author: Dr. Seth Osgood is a Doctor of Nursing Practice, Board Certified Family Nurse Practitioner and Institute of Functional Medicine (IFM) Certified Practitioner.
+Dr. Osgood received his post-graduate training in Functional Medicine through the IFM and from working with Dr. Amy Myers.
 He has helped people from around the world improve their health utilizing a Functional Medicine approach.